Ready-to-use Vial, Cartridge and Syringe Filling Machines

 Excellent line concepts for nested RTU syringes, vials and cartridges

-As the leader in nest filling solutions, we have perfected the efficient processing of pre-sterilized objects in the nest.
-Our technological solutions prevent any microbiological contamination.
+As the leader in nest filling, we have perfected the efficient processing of pre-sterilized objects in the nest.
+Our technologies prevent any microbiological contamination.
 High flexibility, short changeover times and excellent quality complete our performance.
 Innovative, first-class and absolutely safe: groninger technology – for pharmaceutical companies worldwide.

 “Stand-alone line” with performance up to 80 objects per minute